MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    > [!TIP]
    > The **Matching conditions** tile displays only if multiple entities were selected.

    For business accounts, the Unify page displays unified accounts and unified contacts.
 To update a unified account profile, continue with the next step.
-To update a unified contact profile, go to [update a unified contact](data-unification-update-contacts.md).
+To update a unified contact profile, go to [update contact unification settings](data-unification-update-contacts.md).

 1. Choose what you want to update:
    - [Source fields](#edit-source-fields) to add entities or attributes or change attribute types.